 The Texas Department of Criminal Justice (TDCJ) is returning to a level of pre-COVID pandemic operations at units with 70% or more vaccination rates.

 This decision has been made in coordination with guidance from the CDC regarding herd immunity and vaccinations.
 TDCJ has seen significant reductions in cases of COVID in both the inmate and employee populations.
 Surveillance testing is also showing a significant reduction in viral activity.
 As a result, when units reach 70% of inmate and employee vaccination combined units will be allowed to remove mask requirements and return to non-socially distant operations.
 This means that areas like dayrooms, outdoor recreation areas, classrooms, work spaces, barber shops and other areas will all be open fully.

-Currently, there are 10 units which have achieved at total of 70% or higher vaccination rates (percentage combines inmates and staff).
+Currently, there are 16 units that have achieved at total of 70% or higher vaccination rates (percentage combines inmates and staff).
 At those units masks are NO LONGER required.
 That includes visitors.